 Multiplication Example: x1000 on a cricket chirp to simulate the level of 1000 crickets chirping together.

 Division Example: ÷2 on a crowd applause recording to simulate a crowd half the size.

 In addition to all the prests giving direct operand values, there are included Divisor and Multiplier Audio Effect Racks for SPL and Volume which allow you to dial in a desired multiplication or division value.
 The number shown on the macro knob is the operator value, so you can either grab the knob and twist it, or click on the knob and type it in.

-NOTE: Even though you can’t see the full numerical values in Ableton’s display, the values do acutally go down to the 6th decimal place, for maximum possible precision.
+NOTE: Even though you can’t see the full numerical values in Ableton Live’s display, the values do acutally go down to the 5th decimal place for maximum possible precision.